Ewe people: History

 They share a history with people who speak Gbe languages.
+All Gbe speaking people regard the Adja as the mother tribe.
 These speakers occupied the area between Akan land and Yorubaland.
-Previously, some historians have tried to tie them to both Akan and Yoruba ethnic groups, but more recent studies suggest these are distinct ethnic groups that are neither Akan nor Yoruba, although they appear to have both influenced and taken influence from the two ethnic groups.
+Previously, some historians have tried to tie them to both Akan and Yoruba ethnic groups.
+More recent studies suggest these are distinct ethnic groups who are neither Akan nor Yoruba, though they appear to have both influenced and taken influence from those groups.

 The Ewe people had cordial relations with pre-slave trade and pre-colonial era Europeans.
 However, in 1784, they warred with Danish colonial interests as Denmark attempted to establish coastal forts in the Ewe and Yoruba regions for its officials and merchants.
-Nestled between powerful slave-trading kingdoms like the Asante, Dahomey and Oyo, the Ewes were both victims of slave raiding and trade, as well as sold their war captives to the Europeans.
+Nestled between powerful slave-trading kingdoms like the Asante, Dahomey and Oyo, the Ewes not only were victims of slave raiding and trade, but also sold their war captives to the Europeans.